polodev/datawookie/content/blog/2018-04-30-classification-balanced-data.md

 17856 70567
 {{< /highlight >}}

-The data is strongly biased in favour of the negative class: only 20% of the records represent the situation which we are actually trying to predict.
+The data is strongly biased in favour of the negative class: only 20% of the records represent the situation we're actually trying to predict.

 In the confusion matrix above we see that the vast majority of predictions are being assigned the negative class.
 Since the negative class is far more common in the data, this prediction is correct more often than not.
-So the model naturally ends up being better at predicting the class that is most prevalent in the data.
+The model naturally ends up being better at predicting the class that is most prevalent in the data.

-There are a number of ways that one can address this imbalance.
+There are a number of ways that one can address the class imbalance.
 We're going to use `SMOTE()` from the `DMwR` package.
 [SMOTE](https://jair.org/index.php/jair/article/view/10302) ("Synthetic Minority Over-sampling Technique") is an algorithm which generates balanced data by under-sampling the majority class and over-sampling the minority class.
 Under-sampling is easy.
 Over-sampling is more subtle.
-SMOTE uses nearest neighbour information to synthetically generate new (but representative!) datafor the minority class.
+SMOTE uses nearest neighbour information to synthetically generate new (but representative!) data for the minority class.

 {{< highlight r >}}
 library(DMwR)